Roles and Responsibilities

 The committees meet at various times during the year and then report back to the full Governing Body.
 Examples of what might be discussed at the termly meetings include ongoing building projects within the school, academic performance and behaviour, as well as addressing any issues arising from recent inspections by Ofsted or Pikuach.

 Overall the role of the Governors is to be a ‘critical friend’ to the school.
+You can download the latest information about Governors and attendance here.

 We always seek to ensure that a quorum is present for each meeting of the full Governing Body and its committees.
 Where members are unable to attend, they send apologies and ensure that they are fully briefed on any outcomes and action points.